-Founded in 2013, the LCSPCA will be the leader in serving Lancaster County, Pennsylvania with all available means and resources to prevent and alleviate the suffering of animals, and provide sheltering, humane care and adoptions of stray and unwanted animals and animals who come to us as the result of owner surrender and cruelty investigations.
+The Lancaster County SPCA exists to provide shelter, humane care and adoptions of stray and unwanted animals and to animals that come to us as the result of owner surrender and cruelty investigations.
 As a non-profit organization and 501(c)(3) we are not a branch of any national or local Humane Society or SPCA.
 We accept any domestic animal from individuals, while primarily being supported through public donations.

 If you are interested in adopting an animal currently at the shelter, please visit the shelter at 599 Chesapeake Street, Lancaster, PA during regular business hours.

 Monday, Tuesday, Thursday, Friday and Saturday - 10am - 7pm

 Frequently Asked Questions (FAQs)